Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corbin Carroll and the Arizona Diamondbacks will take the field at Chase Field against the Washington Nationals and Luis Garcia on Saturday.
+Christian Walker and the Arizona Diamondbacks will try to defeat Luis Garcia and the Washington Nationals at Chase Field on Sunday at 4:10 PM ET.

-The favored Diamondbacks have -150 moneyline odds against the underdog Nationals, who are listed at +125.
-A 9.5-run total is listed for this contest.
+Bookmakers list the Diamondbacks as -165 moneyline favorites, while giving the underdog Nationals +140 moneyline odds.
+A 9.5-run over/under has been listed for the contest.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.